-In particular, during the first amendment, capital line items were adjusted to include additional carryover amounts from the 2019 budget for projects that were started but not completed by June 30, 2019.
-An additional amount of \$850,000 was added to complete the renovation of the police department.
-The City performed a study and decided to move forwarded to add directional signage to the campus and buildings in the amount of \$100,000.
-Street repairs in the Infrastructure Fund were increased by \$200,000 for a carryover street project All beginning fund balance amounts were adjusted to reflect the ending balances from the June 30, 2019 audit report.
+The second amendment was made to include additional carryover amounts from the 2020 budget for projects that were started but not completed by June 30, 2020.
+This was done for expenditures in both the General and Infrastructure Funds.
+An additional amount of \$500,000 was added in the General Fund budget to purchase a parcel of property.
+Storm sewer improvements in the Infrastructure Fund were increased by \$60,000 for a carryover project An additional line item was also added to this fund for the Houston Road extension of the sewer line.
+All beginning fund balance amounts were adjusted to reflect the ending balances from the June 30, 2020 audit report.

-The second amendment adjusted General Fund revenues for increases in storm water charges and code enforcement penalties based on trend lines and actual results.
-Based on the delay of the annual occupational license due date being pushed from April 15 to July 15 due to COVID 19, the revenue line item was decreased by \$800,000.
-There was an adjustment to expenditures in the Fire department for an increase in unscheduled overtime for \$169,500 and to vehicle maintenance in the amount of \$47,000.
-The health and dental claim line was increased by \$500,000 due to an extremely high claim year.
+The third amendment adjusted General Fund revenues for increases in property, payroll and grant receipts based on trend lines and actual results.
+There was an adjustment to expenditures in the Fire department for an increase in unscheduled overtime for \$219,500.
+The Municipal Aid Fund expenditures were increased to cover the costs for snow removal incurred during the year.
+The Aquatic center Fund revenues and expenditures were adjusted for not opening the second straight year due to the pandemic.
+The Golf Course Fund revenues and expenses were adjusted due to the high volume of post-COVID activity which resulted in higher expenses as well.
+The health and dental claim line was increased by \$250,000 due to an extremely high claim year.